 Common equipment-related hazards include:

-- Machinery breakdowns during operation: press machines with poorly maintained guarding systems, conveyors with emergency stop buttons not functioning, or grinders with wheel mounts that are badly worn.
+- Machinery breakdowns during operation: Press machines with poorly maintained guarding systems, conveyors with non-functional emergency stop buttons, or grinders with badly worn wheel mounts.

-- Hydraulic and pneumatic failures: Burst hoses sending high-pressure fluid flying everywhere; a bursting cylinder allowing uncontrolled movement; or pressure relief valves that have ceased to function correctly.
+- Hydraulic and pneumatic failures: Burst hoses sending high-pressure fluid spraying, failing cylinders causing uncontrolled movement, or malfunctioning pressure relief valves.

 How CMMS prevents equipment-related incidents: